-Since August, oil has been washing up on Brazil’s northeastern shores with little explanation from the authorities.
-Brazil’s president, Jair Bolsonaro, first pointed the finger at neighboring Venezuela and later suggested that it was an act of terrorism initiated by Greenpeace.
+Since August, oil has been washing up on the northeastern shores of Brazil with little explanation from the authorities.
+The president, Jair Bolsonaro, first pointed the finger at neighbouring Venezuela and later suggested that it was an act of terrorism initiated by Greenpeace.
 Conflicting reports continue to emerge, with the blame being put on both Greek and Marshall Islands-flagged tankers.

-‘Bilge dumping’ (when cargo vessels and tankers illegally dump oily “bilge water” into the ocean) could be the cause of the spill, but Brazilian authorities say that this is unlikely.
+‘Bilge dumping’ (when cargo vessels and tankers illegally dump oily “bilge water” into the ocean) could be the cause of the oil spill, but authorities in Brazil say that this is unlikely.
 The government has been criticised for its disaster response, having failed to implement contingency plans until October.

 While the blame game rages on, the oil spill has continued to pollute shorelines.
 As of November, 2 500 kms of tropical Brazilian beaches have been stained, more than a third of the total length of Brazil’s coast (7 367 km according to the Brazilian Institute of Geography and Statistics).

 You might also like: Endangered Sea Turtles Thriving Amid COVID-19 Restrictions